 The diversity of wildlife in Deramakot is not limited to mammals either.
 Borneo has an incredible variety of flying or rather gliding reptiles and amphibians.
-The coolest of them is Wallace’s flying frog – a large beautiful frog with bright gliding membrane stretching between its toes.
+The coolest of them is Wallace’s flying frog – a large beautiful frog with a bright gliding membrane stretching between its toes.
 There are also gliding lizards and gliding snakes!
+Recommended by me.

 Kinabatangan River, Borneo

-Kinabatangan River is the longest river in Sabah and is home to the most varied and easily accessible wildlife in all of South East Asia.
-One of the world’s most diverse ecosystems and a renowned wildlife sanctuary makes it the perfect place to seek out rare and exotic species that are endemic to Borneo.
+Kinabatangan River is the longest river in Sabah and is home to the most varied and easily accessible wildlife in all of South-East Asia.
+One of the world’s most diverse ecosystems and a renowned wildlife hotspot makes it the perfect place to seek out rare and exotic species that are endemic to Borneo.
 This includes Orangutans, Proboscis monkeys, Sumatran rhinos and Bornean pygmy elephants.

 A river safari is the best way to discover Kinabatangan’s rich ecosystem.
 Bird lovers will find the oxbow lakes a paradise.
 A great opportunity to see all 8 species of hornbill that are found in Borneo as well as kingfishers, storks and pitas.

 When darkness falls, join a night safari walk to seek out nocturnal wildlife in their natural habitat such as snakes, insects and elephants.